petrelis/PinGoods/README.md

 **3.1.
 HOMEPAGE**

 This is the page that the user sees once he visits the website.
-- At the top, there is the primary button.
-Clicking it leads you to the main page, which includes the following functionalities:
+- At the top, there is a navbar.
+It includes the following:
-  - Search bar
-  - Map
+  - Redirection to the Map page
+  - Redirection to the Login page
+  - Redirection to the Registration page
+  - Username.
+Clicking on it also has redirections to additional pages:
     - Options Bar
+    - Logout

-- Under the button, the description of the website is displayed.
+- The description of the website and privacy policy is also displayed.

 **3.2.
 REGISTRATION WINDOW**